zlsa/wasp-book/src/atmospheric-entry.md

 This last attribute was the reason its crew had chosen the _Wasp_.
-The manufacturer had only produced a dozen Athro-class ships before one had gone missing, along with its crew and single passenger, the leader of the twelve member systems of the Interplanetary Alliance.
+The manufacturer had only produced a dozen Athro-class ships before one had gone missing along with its crew and lone passenger, the leader of twelve member systems of the Interplanetary Alliance.
 The legal proceedings mired the company, and they were shuttered within months.
 As the fastest ship in the galaxy, it made a good ship for barely-legal cargo.